joelburget/lvca/README.md

   | Primitive(primitive)
 ```

-In this language a term is either an operator or a primitive.
+This definition says that a `term` is either an `Operator` (which holds both a
+`string` and `list term`) or a `Primitive` (which holds a single `primitive`).

+We've also declared three _external sorts_: `string`, `primitive`, and `list`.
+These are sorts that are assumed to exist but will not be defined in our
+language.

+Note that in each case we've just defined the _abstract syntax_ of the language (not the _concrete_ syntax).
+We can also define the concrete syntax via a parser and pretty-printer, but for now, we'll work with just the abstract syntax.

+With a language definition like either of the above, LVCA can provide some nice tools:

+* We can [view the binding structure](https://lvca.dev/binding-viewer/) of a term.
+* We can write a query for a given pattern over a codebase.
+For example, we could search for all lambda abstractions with the pattern `Lam(_)`.
+Or we could search for all identity functions with `Lam(x. x)`.
+Important note: this pattern will match `Lam(y. y)` or any other variable name.
+* Similarly, we can even rewrite parts of our codebase.

 ### Mapping between languages

-Now that we've defined syntax, the real fun is mapping between languages.
+Once we've defined syntax, the real fun is mapping between languages.
 For
 example, say we have a language which combines the lambda calculus with
 real-valued expressions.